Bangkit-Team-NutriA/ML/README.md

 <br>

 # Efficient Net with augmentation
-## In graph show below, you can see that the model, the loss start to increase and the val accuracy is higher than training accuracy that mean the augmentation makes the model harder to classify class than not augment one.
+## this is the best model we made where the validation accuracy is converged in 79-80% and the training accuracy is 83%, from this plot we can see that the model isn't overfitting because the training accuracy and the validation accuracy gap isn't much than efficient net with augmentation.
+The model loss start increasing at epoch 5-15 and decresing again.

 ## <center>Model architecture</center>
 <p align="center">